nrkno/best-practice/iOS.md

 ## Building User Interface

-Use Storyboards, Xibs and code according to need.
 Use Storyboards for navigation and relationship between views
 Keep Storyboards maintainable sizewise - use multiple smaller ones instead of one large
 Use auto layout, contraints, size classes and stackviews to reuse interfaces between multiple screensizes